fatkodima/online_migrations/README.md

 $ bin/rails db:migrate
 ```

-**Note**: If you do not have plans on using [background migrations](docs/background_migrations.md) feature, then you can delete the generated migration and regenerate it later, if needed.
+**Note**: If you do not have plans on using [background data migrations](docs/background_data_migrations.md) or [background schema migrations](docs/background_schema_migrations.md) features, then you can delete the generated migration and regenerate it later, if needed.

 ### Upgrading

-If you're already using [background migrations](docs/background_migrations.md), your background migrations tables may require additional columns.
+If you're already using [background data migrations](docs/background_data_migrations.md) or [background schema migrations](docs/background_schema_migrations.md), your background migrations tables may require additional columns.
 After every upgrade run:

 ```sh
 $ bin/rails generate online_migrations:upgrade